DIVA-IPL-Project/phytotree/README.md

 </p>

 ## Features
-+ Tree visualization in Dendrogram, Radial and Circular Radial formats
++ Tree visualization in Dendrogram and Radial formats
 + Add labels to the nodes and links
 + Colapse and expand nodes
 + Change node color and size